-With an emphasis on developing core proficiencies, skills, habits, and knowledge for being successful in a wide variety of business settings, the Bachelor of Arts in Management provides a rich foundation in all essential management concepts and techniques, including strong written and oral communications skills, all of which are applied in various organizational behavior settings.
-Students learn to organize, motivate and lead individuals in diverse public and private business enterprises.
-The bachelor of arts also provides preparation for success at the master's degree level in programs such as the Master of Science in Human Resource Management, the Master of Arts in Counseling Psychology, the Master of Arts in Industrial-Organizational Psychology, the Master of Public Administration, as well as the MBA.
+As a transfer-friendly degree, the Bachelor of Arts in Management is designed to maximize the number of transfer credits counted toward the degree which can facilitate accelerated degree completion that compliments the student's schedule and career aspirations.
+The Bachelor of Arts in management also provides preparation for success at the master's degree level in programs such as the Master of Science in Human Resource Management, the Master of Arts in Counseling Psychology, the Master of Arts in Industrial-Organizational Psychology, the Master of Public Administration, as well as the MBA.